fvictorio/evm-puzzles/Walkthrough.md

 Now we encounter the [EQ instruction](https://www.evm.codes/#14).
 This instruction takes the first two values on the stack, runs an equality comparison and pushes the result on the top of the stack.
 If the first two values are equal, `1` is pushed to the top, otherwise `0` is pushed to the stack instead.
 Both values at positions 1 and 2 on the stack are consumed from the `EQ` instruction.

-For simplicity sake, let’s say that the `mul_result` is `0100` so when the `EQ` instruction is evaluated, `1` is pushed to the stack, making our stack now look like this.
+For simplicity's sake, let’s say that the `mul_result` is `0100` so when the `EQ` instruction is evaluated, `1` is pushed to the stack, making our stack now look like this.

 ```js
 [1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
 ```

 The next instruction that is evaluated is `PUSH1 0C` which pushes `0c` to the top of the stack.
 Following this instruction, we see yet another new instruction.
 The [JUMPI instruction](https://www.evm.codes/#57) will conditionally alter the program counter.
-This instruction looks at the the second stack element to know if it should jump or not, depending on if the second stack element is a `1` or a `0`.
+This instruction looks at the second stack element to know if it should jump or not, depending on if the second stack element is a `1` or a `0`.
 Then the first stack element is used to know what position to jump to.
 The `JUMPI` instruction consumes both values at the top of the stack during this process.
 So taking a look at our puzzle, after the `PUSH1 0c` instruction, our stack looks like this.

 ```js
 [0c 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0]